Mental Health Facilities Navajo County, AZ

 Changepoint Integrated Health

-Changepoint Integrated Health is a mental health treatment center in Navajo County, AZ, located at 2500 East Show Low Lake Road, Building A, 85901 zip code area.
-Changepoint Integrated Health provides outpatient treatment.
-Changepoint Integrated Health offers psychotropic medication, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
-Changepoint Integrated Health also supports transitional age young adults, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services at Changepoint Integrated Health consist of intensive case management, family psychoeducation and psychosocial rehabilitation services.
+Changepoint Integrated Health is a mental health treatment center in Navajo County, AZ, located at 1015 East 2nd Street, 86047 zip code area.
+Changepoint Integrated Health provides outpatient treatment and telemedicine/telehealth.
+Changepoint Integrated Health offers behavior modification, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Changepoint Integrated Health also supports children/adolescents with serious emotional disturbance, people with trauma and clients referred from the court/judicial system.
+Additional services at Changepoint Integrated Health consist of case management, vocational rehabilitation services and court-ordered outpatient treatment.

 Changepoint Psychiatric Hospital

-Call (855) 209-1575 to get 24/7 help with treatment.
+Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 SPONSORED AD